FurkanK/UdacityCarND-Lane-detection/README.md

 # UdacityCarND-Lane-detection

-Apply computer vision techniques to augment video output with a detected road lane.
+Apply computer vision techniques to augment video output with a detected road lane, but mostly works for suicide attempts.